Marcus D'Amico

-Marcus D'Amico (4 December 1965 – 16 December 2020) was a film, television, and stage actor best known for his role as Michael "Mouse" Tolliver in the 1993 Tales of the City miniseries.
+Marcus D'Amico (4 December 1965 – 16 December 2020) was a film, television, and stage actor known for his role as Michael "Mouse" Tolliver in the 1993 Tales of the City miniseries.

-Born in Germany to an American father and a British mother, D'Amico was raised in the United Kingdom, then later appeared in various theatre productions.
+Born in Germany to an American father and a British mother, D'Amico was raised in the United Kingdom, attending Reading Blue Coat School and Redroofs Theatre School.

 Acting career

 Early in his career, D'Amico had brief roles in Superman II (1980) and Stanley Kubrick's Full Metal Jacket (1987).
 He guest-starred in Jeeves & Wooster (1993), As Time Goes By (1994), and the black comedy Murder Most Horrid (1996).
 Other appearances included UK police drama The Bill (2002), also had a recurring role in the UK soap opera Family Affairs (2005).

 D'Amico had stated a preference for stage acting, and among his various stage performances were a production of Shakespeare's Julius Caesar at London's Young Vic Theatre, and The Boys Next Door at London's Comedy Theatre.
 He was nominated for the 1992 Laurence Olivier Award for Best Actor for his portrayal of Louis in Angels in America.

 In 2003, he appeared in The Lisbon Traviata at the King's Head Theatre in London.
 The following year he joined the cast of Mamma Mia! in London.